EduardKakosyan/EduardKakosyan/README.md

 ### [Second Brain – Volta Hackathon (2nd Place)](https://github.com/EduardKakosyan/volta_hackathon)
 *Time management students to empower university students*
-- Developed a no-code productivity tool to help university students manage their time effectively, winning second place at the Volta Hackathon.
-- Integrated APIs with N8N to connect student email, calendar, and other services, enabling features like event management (e.g., exams, appointments), automated scheduling, and deadline tracking
-- Built a Pinecone vector database containing hundreds of class notes, PDFs, and slideshows, allowing the AI to learn, search, and retrieve relevant information for solving assignments, explaining concepts, and scheduling tasks.
-- Designed a fully no-code front-end, enabling intuitive user interaction while allowing the AI to read syllabi and automatically schedule due dates for assignments.
+- Developed a no-code AI productivity agent in under 10 hours, leveraging Pinecone’s vector database to store and query thousands of academic documents, enabling students to ask questions and receive actionable insights about coursework.
+- Integrated calendar and email functionalities, allowing the agent to summarize upcoming events, schedule new ones, and automate due-date tracking by analyzing syllabi and emails
-- Completed the tool’s design and implementation in under 8 hours, showcasing the power of no-code platforms and efficient collaboration in a hackathon setting.
+- Achieved 2nd place at the Volta Hackathon, demonstrating innovation, collaboration, and the power of no-code platforms in creating effective time-management tools for university students

 ### [SkyPainters - NASA Space Apps Challenge](https://skypainter.fly.dev)